wsapiens/spark-property-manager/README.md

 # Spark Property Manager

-A Real Estate Property Management WebApplication to manage Bookkeeping and WorkOrder easy.
-Write Up expense to each property unit with uploading receipt image or bulk upload your bank account statement as flat file with configuring columns
+A Real Estate Property Management Web Application for streamlined bookkeeping and work order management.
+Allocate expenses to each property unit by uploading receipt images or bulk uploading bank statements as flat files with configurable columns.

 - Technologies: Nodejs, postgresql